andrealancichinetti/oneitempool/README.md

 ```

-Now allocated is protected from accidental changes:
+Now we pass pool around and that is protected from accidental changes (allocated is not, but we normally should pass pool, not allocated):

 ```go